GrzegorzKrug/yasiu-native/README.md

 ### Print buffering will impact your performance!

-- Use with cauction for multiple function calls
+- Use with caution for multiple function calls

 ## Flexible decorator